kristinebilgrav/FindTroll_nextflow/README.md

 Calls transposable elements in SR data using RetroSeq.
 Annotates and queries against database of common TE insertions using cutsom databases.

-Docker image with RetroSeq and SVDB.
+Docker image with RetroSeq, delly, MobileAnn and SVDB.

 Requires VEP.